Search

 /endocrine-conditions/jet-lag/

-Rapid travel across time zones leads to jet lag – a range of symptoms occurring because the body's internal (circadian/daily) clock cannot immediately reset.
+Rapid travel across time zones may lead to jet lag – a range of temporary symptoms occurring because the body's internal (circadian/daily) clock cannot immediately reset.

 Circadian rhythm sleep disorders